 There are so many exciting places, amazing white sandy beaches, picturesque towns and villages, ancient military ruins to visit, please make sure you come back to this site again, as we will add more information on places to visit.

 Seychelles history dates back to 200 - 300 AD.
 The Arab seafarers first recorded seeing the Aldabra atoll of the Seychelles in the 9th century.
 Today people from all over the world live in the Seychelles main island Mahé.

 In the 15th century Portuguese explorer Vasco da Gama passed the islands on this route around Africa and Asia.
 However, the many islands remained uninhabited until the French explorer Lazaré Picault and his men first permanently settled on Mahé island in 1770.

 The British arrived in 1814 and from then on the population on the islands grew.
-Victoria, the main settlement on Mahé, was an exile for many troublemakers from the British mainlands and became the capital and is named in honour of Queen Victoria.
+Victoria, the main settlement on Mahé, was for many years an exile for troublemakers from the British mainlands.
+Victoria became the capital and is named in honour of Queen Victoria.
 Farms, and estates, were established and produced coconuts, exotic fruits as well as cotton and sugar cane.

 From the mid 20th century, the people struggled to become their own country and in 1976, the Seychelles finally became an independent nation within the Commonwealth nations.

 Did you know?
 The Seychelles islands are names after King Louis XV's finance minister whose name was Jean Moreau de Séchelles.